ngirard/lolcate-rs/README.md

 -   I'm not satisfied with the ignores rules being kept in a separate configuration file.

+-   Testing.

+    I'd be very interested in advice on existing code I could reuse / take advantage of in order to provide Lolcate with a complete testing bench.

 -   Backend strategy.

     Lolcate currently stores its data as a lz4-compressed list of path names, and recreates it each time `lolcate --update` is run.
 It's as simple as you can get.
 Alghough it works well enough to my taste, I'd be glad to consider alternatives.